Find a Sports Medicine Specialist, at Home or Abroad

 To become a sports physician, there are several requirements and training one must go through, namely:

-- Have a certificate in Emergency Medicine, Family Medicine, Physical Medicine / Rehabilitation, Internal Medicine, or Paediatric Medicine.
+- Have a certificate in Emergency Medicine, Family Medicine, Physical Medicine or Rehabilitation, Internal Medicine, or Paediatric Medicine.

 - Receive additional Sports Medicine scholarship training for one to two years.